nyghtowl/monster-mash-chatroom/README.md

 Once the app is running, open your browser to `http://localhost:8000` and you'll see the chat interface.

 **To get the monsters talking:**
-1. Type your name in the "Your name" field (or leave it as "Vi")
+1. Type your name in the "Your name" field (or leave it as "V")
 2. Type a message in the chat box
 3. Press **Enter** or click **Send**